Room Color Combination Ideas Designers Actually Use (And Why They Work)

 Ceiling and Wall Color Tricks for Visual Height

-Strategic color placement on ceilings and walls creates dramatic vertical illusions that transform cramped spaces into seemingly taller rooms.
+Strategic color placement on ceilings and walls creates vertical illusions without touching a single structural element.

-You’ll achieve maximum height by painting your ceiling lighter than your walls, which draws the eye upward and expands perceived space.
-Alternatively, you can extend your wall color onto the ceiling by 6-12 inches to blur boundaries and add visual inches to your room’s height.
+Painting your ceiling lighter than your walls draws the eye upward and expands perceived height; extending your wall color onto the ceiling by six to twelve inches blurs the boundary and adds visual inches in a different way.

-For bold impact, paint your ceiling slightly darker than your walls to create depth that paradoxically makes low ceilings feel higher.
+For a counterintuitive approach, a ceiling painted slightly darker than the walls creates depth that paradoxically makes low ceilings feel more intentional and less oppressive.

 Two-Color Room Combination Ideas That Always Work